-2For example, in Pennsylvania these additional criteria are in Article II, section 16, of the constitution for districting of the state legislature, but congressional districting is not in the Pennsylvania Constitution (PA Constitution).
+2 For example, in Pennsylvania these additional criteria are in Article II, section 16 of the constitution for districting of the state legislature, but congressional districting is not in the PA constitution.

-3There are additional traditional criteria, see, e.g., Hirsch and Ortiz (2005), but this article will focus on compactness and not splitting political boundaries, as these are the only ones in the PA Constitution and the ones required by the Supreme Court of Pennsylvania (abbr.
+$^{^3}$ There are additional traditional criteria, see, e.g. Hirsch and Ortiz (2005) but this paper will focus on compactness and not splitting political boundaries, as these are the only ones in the PA constitution and the ones required by the Supreme Court of PA (abbr.
 SCOPA).

-4An obvious aspect of political geography is that Democrats disproportionally live in cities.
+$^{^{4}}$ An obvious aspect of political geography is that Democrats disproportionally live in cities.

-shown that all the many traditional maps that have recently been drawn for the Pennsylvania (PA) congressional delegation would have resulted in unintentional gerrymandering.
-Therefore, this article advocates a different approach to redistricting in PA.
+in unintentional gerrymandering.
+Therefore, this paper advocates a different approach to redistricting in PA.

-The premise of the policy advocated in this article is that redistricting should be fair and responsive to voters.
-Fairness to voters means that like-minded voters with one general viewpoint should be equally empowered as like-minded voters of a different general viewpoint (Nagle 2017).5 Responsiveness to voters means that a state's representation in a legislative body responds to changes in voters' preferences.
+The premise of the policy advocated in this paper is that redistricting should be fair and responsive to voters.
+Fairness to voters means that like-minded voters with one general viewpoint should be equally empowered as like-minded voters of a different general viewpoint (Nagle, 2017).
+Responsiveness to voters means that a state's representation in a legislative body responds to changes in voters' preferences.
 Responsiveness is often described as having districts that are competitive.

 If fairness and responsiveness are valued more than political geography, then a redistricting commission should be tasked with choosing a map that has the least bias and substantial responsiveness6 from among the many that the commission could draw and that citizen map drawers might submit to it.7 Of course, this requires quantitative methods to estimate bias and responsiveness.
-Several methods will be used in this article.
+Several methods will be used in this paper.

 All methods have to use past election results at the precinct level to serve as mock elections for a redistricting commission to test maps before any election.
 Remarkably, many reformers prefer to ban the use of past election results.
-This is understandable if politicians are the commissioners, as they can use such data to aggressively gerrymander for partisan advantage.
-However, if there is an independent commission, the use of past election results would allow it to bring about greater fairness and responsiveness.8
+This is understandable if politicians are the commissioners, as they can